NullArray/Cypher/README.md

 #Operation

 Cypher operates by generating a unique client ID for each box that has been infected.
-The client ID and encryption key will sent via email to a gmail adress by leveraging python's SMTP lib.
+The client ID and encryption key will be sent via email to a gmail adress by leveraging python's SMTP lib.
 After Cypher has enumerated the files we wish to encrypt the multiprocessing and PyCrypto libs are employed to do the actual encrypting.
 I opted to use the multiprocessing lib to speed up the encryption process.

-Finally Cypher will write out a README note and the client ID which would have to be relayed to the operator in orer to retrieve the proper decrypting binary and key respectively.
+Finally Cypher will write out a README note and the client ID which would have to be relayed to the operator in order to retrieve the proper decrypting binary and key respectively.

 #To do